phetsims/phet-info/doc/alternative-input-quickstart-guide.md

 this.pdomControlAreaNode.pdomOrder = [ ... ]; // decouple traversal order from rendering order
 ```

-  (b) In many cases, "Play Area" and "Control Area" can be ignored for the purposes of alternative input.
-If
+Approach 2: In some cases (typically before descriptions are added), "Play Area" and "Control Area" can be
-that is appropriate for your sim, then do not add Nodes directly to the ScreenView.
-Instead, use this pattern
+ignored for the purposes of alternative input.
+If that is appropriate for your sim, then do not add Nodes
-in your ScreenView constructor:
+directly to the ScreenView.
+Instead, use this pattern in your ScreenView constructor:

 ```js
 const screenViewRootNode = new Node( {